retooth2/xenharmlib/doc/posttonal.rst

    EDOPitchScale([0, 2, 3, 5, 7, 9], 12-EDO)

-To retrieve the prime form in its pure pitch class representation use the scale attribute :attr:`~xenharmlib.core.pitch_scale.PeriodicPitchScale.pc_indices`:
+To retrieve the prime form in its pure pitch class representation, use the scale attribute :attr:`~xenharmlib.core.pitch_scale.PeriodicPitchScale.pc_indices`: